Air Crash Deaths Soar To 334 Globally In 2024: German Aviation Association

+Global air crash fatalities rose sharply in 2024, with 334 lives lost in civil aviation accidents

-(MENAFN- IANS) Berlin, Jan 6 (IANS) Global air crash fatalities rose sharply in 2024, with 334 lives lost in civil Aviation accidents, German media reported on Monday, citing the preliminary data released by the German Aviation Association (BDL).
+BERLIN, Jan 7 (NNN-AGENCIES) - Global air crash fatalities rose sharply in 2024, with 334 lives lost in civil aviation accidents, German media reported on Monday, citing the preliminary data released by the German Aviation Association (BDL).

-The fatalities included passengers, crew members, and seven individuals on the ground, it said.
+The fatalities included passengers, crew members, and seven individuals on the ground.
 This figure marks a significant increase, more than quadrupling the 80 deaths recorded in 2023.

 The statistics account for accidents involving aircraft with a seating capacity of at least 14 passengers.
 Data for smaller aircraft incidents were not immediately available, and accidents involving military aircraft were excluded from the report.